snogaraleal/adjax/README.md

 Add `adjax.middleware.DispatchErrorMiddleware` to `MIDDLEWARE_CLASSES`.

-The `DispatchErrorMiddleware` middleware handles `adjax.views.DispatchError` exceptions and returns an error message rather than raising a 500 server error.
+The `DispatchErrorMiddleware` middleware handles `adjax.views.DispatchError` exceptions and returns an error message rather than throwing a 500 server error.
 You can replace this middleware with your own.

 ### 2. Add URLs